commonsguy/cwac-netsecurity/docs/ADVANCED_USAGE.markdown

 default is to memorize all domains.
 This method takes a `DomainMatchRule`, described in detail later in this page.

+- `onlySingleItemChains()` indicates that we should only memorize certificate chains with a single item.
+This should effectively limit memorization to self-signed certificates (as any CA-backed certificate should have a longer chain).
+By default, this is disabled, and so memorization is applied regardless of chain length.

 ### Adding the MemorizingTrustManager

 `MemorizingTrustManager` is an `X509TrustManager` that also implements